Nrapendra786/account-management-application/README.md

 ## Swagger-ui:
-    swagger-ui is integrated into project, once the application is started, then just type http://[hostname]:[portnumber]/swagger-ui/index.html on browser. user will be prompted for username/password, once user provided correct username and correct password then user will be forwarded
+    swagger-ui is integrated into project, once the application is started, then just type http://[hostname]:[portnumber]/swagger-ui/index.html on browser. user will be prompted for username/password, once user provided correct username and correct password then user will be forwarded to swagger-ui

 ## Testing the API Endpoints:
      1) Create Account: POST /api/v1/accounts?name=TestAccount